g-omarsdottir/helping-hands-happy-hearts/README.md

 ## Credits

-- The content fo this project was written by me, Gudrun Omarsdottir.
+- The content for this project was written by me, Gudrun Omarsdottir.

 ### Content